-(v) The test procedure shall be avpeated on the same frame utilizing L (rear input; see Figure W-18) and E. Rear load application shall be uniformly distributed along a maximum projected dimension of 27 in (686 mm.) and a maximum area of 160 sq. in (1,032 sq. cm.) normal to the direction of load application.
-The load shall be applied to the upper extremity of the frame at the point which is midway between the centerline of the seat and the inside of the frame up right.
+(v) The test procedure shall be repeated on the same frame utilizing L (rear input; see Figure W-18) and E{in}.
+Rear load application shall be uniformly distributed along a maximum projected dimension of 27 in.
+(686 mm.) and a maximum area of 160 sq. in.
+(1.032 sq. cm.) normal to the direction of load application.
+The load shall be applied to the upper extremity of the frame at the point which is midway between the centerline of the seat and the inside of the frame upright.

-(h) Dynamic test-(1) Test conditions. (i) The protective frame and tractor shall meet the requirements of paragraphs (e)(2) or (3) of this section. as appropriate.
+(h) Dynamic test-(1) Test conditions, (1) The protective frame and tractor shall meet the requirements of paragraphs (e) (2) or (3) of this section, as appropriate.

-(ii) The dynamic loading shall be produced by use of a 4,410 ib.
+(ii) The dynamic loading shall be produced by use of a 4,410 lb.
 (2,000 kg.) weight acting as a pendulum.
-The impart face of the weight shall be 27 plus or minus 1 in, by 27 plus or minus 1 in, (686 + or -25 mm.) and shall be constructed so that its center of gravity is within 1 in, (25.4 mm.) of its seconstructed from a pivot point 18-22 ft.
-(5.5-6.7 m.) above the point of impart on the frame and shall be conveniently and safely adjustable for height 1See Figure W-21.)
+The impact face of the weight shall be 27 plus or minus 1 in. by 27 plus or minus 1 in.
+(686+ or -25 mm.) and shall be constructed so that its center of gravity is within 1 in.
+(25.4 mm.) of its geometric center.
+The weight shall be suspended from a pivot point 18-22 ft.
+(5.5-6.7 m.) above the point of impact on the frame and shall be conveniently and safely adjustable for height.
+(See Figure W-21.)

-France W-21-Pendulum.
+Proving W-21-Pendulum.

-(iii) For each phase of testing, the tractor shall be restrained from moving when the dynamic load is appiled.
-The restraining members shall be of 0.5-0.63 in (12.5-16 mm.) steel cable and points of attaching restraining members shall be located an appropriate distance behind the rear axis and in front of the front axis to provide a 15 30' angle between a restraining cable and the horizontal The restraining member shall either he in the plane in which the center gravity of the pendulum will swing or more than one restraining cable shall give a resultant force in this plane.
-(See Figure W-22.)
+(iii) For each phase of testing, the tractor shall be restrained from moving when the dynamic load is applied.
+The restraining members shall be of 0.5-0.63 in.
+(12.5-16 mm.) steel cable and points of attaching restraining members shall be located an appropriate distance behind the rear axie and in front of the front axle to provide a 15°-30° angle between a restraining cable and the horizontal.
+The restraining member shall either be in the plane in which the center gravity of the pendulum will swing or more than one restraining cable shall give a resultant force in this plane, (See Figure W-22.)